svaksha/Julia.jl/AI.md

 ----

 # DATA STRUCTURES
-## YAJO
 - [JuliaSparse](https://github.com/JuliaSparse) for development of interfaces to sparse matrix solvers such as sequential MUMPS, SuperLU, perhaps Pastix and fill-reducing permutation software such as Metis and Scotch.

-### Arrays / Graphs / Hash tables / Matrix / Functional / Trees data structures
+### Arrays / Graphs / Hash tables / Linked List / Matrix / Functional / Trees data structures
 - [AffineTransforms.jl](https://github.com/timholy/AffineTransforms.jl) :: A new package for creating and using affine transformations.
 Utilities for conversion among different representations (mostly between rotation matrices and axis-angle) are included.
 - [ArrayViews.jl](https://github.com/lindahua/ArrayViews.jl) :: A Julia package to explore a new system of array views.
 - [bloom.jl](https://github.com/boydgreenfield/bloom.jl) :: Bloom filter implementation in Julia.